sportsdunia logo

 Career Longevity & Consistency: Before we ranked the top 10 best keepers of all time, we looked at how long a Keeper was in his prime and performed reliably.
 Legendary goalkeepers like Yashin and Buffon stayed at the top for at least two decades in their respective eras before saying goodbye to the beautiful game.

 Statistical Milestones: One of the most important factors while we ranked the best goalkeepers in the world of all time was their statistical milestones.
-These milestones include Cleansheets, save percentage, and penalty saves they made throughout their career.
-Advanced stats, like preventing expected goals, were also considered before we ranked the best goalkeeper of all time
+Advanced stats, like preventing expected goals, were also considered before we ranked the who is the best goalkeeper of all time.
+These stats were taken from trusted sources like Transfermarkt.

 The detailed list features the top legendary soccer goalkeepers in history based on their incredible saves, career longevity, and significant trophies.
 Every one of these keepers had redefined the position.